 The majority of TeamForge data is stored in the database.
 To back up the database, follow the recommended procedure from your db vendor.
-If you're using PostgreSQL, you can use the directions in the link below.
+If you're using PostgreSQL, you can use this command: pg_dump -Fc ctfdb > ctfdb .dump

 The file storage and search indices